Privacy and Cookie Notice

 How to stop marketing

-If you no longer wish us to contact you, please let us know by email [email protected] or by using any of the other contact methods in the "How to contact us" section below or the Contact us page of the Website.
+If you no longer wish us to contact you, please let us know by using any of the contact methods in the "How to contact us" section below or the Contact us page of the Website.
 If you have created an account, you can change your email preferences in your profile by clicking the link in "Your settings".

-All about cookies and how to disable them
+All about cookies and how to register your preferences

 Cookies are text files or pixel tags which are placed on your computer when you visit the Website to help us analyse website traffic, usage and behaviour so that we can improve the visitor experience to the Website.
 The cookie information we collect for these purposes is anonymous and is used;